-Monmouth College (now University) in Long Branch, New Jersey; and two years later,
+Monmouth College (now Monmouth University) in Long Branch, New Jersey; and two years later,

-in 1973, an MSEE degree from the Polytechnic Institute of Brooklyn (Brooklyn Poly as we used to
+in 1973, an MSEE degree from the Polytechnic Institute of Brooklyn (Brooklyn Polly as we used to

 called it) in Brooklyn, New York.
 I then joined a systems engineering design group at Bell

-Laboratories that later went on to develope the first commercial cellular system in the United States.
+Laboratories that later went on to develop the first commercial cellular system in the United States.

-technical papers on that subject to the professional technical community.
-In March 1978, I was
+papers on that subject to the professional technical community.
+In March 1978, I was privileged to